top of page

 By: Fargo Bcn

-The Diakurd conference has been attended by more or less 120 participants including the crew and media coverage staff, and about 60 people online from different federation's representatives, individuals representing organizations, political activists, Kurdish professionals, and experts.
-The event was dedicated in honor to the struggle of the Kurdish teacher, Zara Mohammadi, who was sentenced to five years imprisonment by the Iranian Regime; the Congress decided to commemorate the event to "Zaray Nishtiman" in support of her freedom.
+The Diakurd conference has been attended by more or less 120 participants, including the crew and media coverage staff, and about 60 people online from different federation representatives, individuals representing organizations, political activists, Kurdish professionals, and experts.
+The event was dedicated in honor of the struggle of the Kurdish teacher, Zara Mohammadi, who was sentenced to five years imprisonment by the Iranian Regime; the Congress decided to commemorate the event with "Zaray Nishtiman" in support of her freedom.
 It purposely addresses the global audience and brings awareness about the fundamental rights of the Kurdish people for co-existence, democracy, equal rights, and self-determination.
-The conference was presided by a group of four people, including equally women and men, elected by the conference.
+The conference was presided over by a group of four people, including equal numbers of women and men, elected by the conference.
 The Chairing committee included Kamuran Ji Kikan, Welat Nehri, Roza Kurdî, and Darya Kader Mulla.
-Welat Nehri opened formally the conference by leading the Kurdish national anthem followed by a welcome address by Adnan Axacan who gave the opening speech on behalf of the establishment committee.
-Dr. Kendal Nezan, president of the Kurdish Institute of Paris, presented a Keynote speech about the important rule of the Kurdish Diaspora and the necessity to unite the Kurdish diaspora to serve the Kurdish National Movement and maintain Kurdish identity in diaspora.
-A moment of respect was given for the message of the family of Zara Mohammadi was delivered and read by Majid Hakki.
+Welat Nehri formally opened the conference by leading the Kurdish national anthem, followed by a welcome address by Adnan Axacan, who gave the opening speech on behalf of the establishment committee.
+Dr. Kendal Nezan, president of the Kurdish Institute of Paris, presented a Keynote speech about the critical rule of the Kurdish Diaspora and the necessity to unite the Kurdish diaspora to serve the Kurdish National Movement and maintain Kurdish identity in the diaspora.
+A moment of respect was given for the message of the family of Zara Mohammadi, which was delivered and read by Majid Hakki.

-As a non-Kurd, I'm highly interested in learning the significant development in uniting the four regions of Kurdistan through the collective efforts and advocacy of the Kurdish Diaspora.
+As a non-Kurd, I'm highly interested in learning about the significant development in uniting the four regions of Kurdistan through the collective efforts and advocacy of the Kurdish Diaspora.
 It's been an honor to be invited to the event to experience first-hand information.
-I'm proud to be one of the 15 participants from the Finnish-Kurdish Federation, Finland delegation.
-As an observer, the challenging question posed to the majority of the Kurds has become one of the most relevant and symbolic to modern Kurdish history, and perhaps even the most severe problem facing the divided regions of Kurdistan, primarily the injustices and oppression committed by the Iranian Regime today, and the Government of Turkey.
+I'm proud to be one of the 15 Finnish-Kurdish Federation, Finland delegation participants.
+As an observer, the challenging question posed to the majority of the Kurds has become one of the most relevant and symbolic to modern Kurdish history and perhaps even the most severe problem facing the divided regions of Kurdistan, primarily the injustices and oppression committed by the Iranian Regime today, and the Government of Turkey.
 It is considered one of the most pressing issues affecting the Kurdish Diaspora that needs to be addressed to the world.
-Following the imprisonment of Zara Mohammadi, consecutive protests took place in many capitals and major cities in countries in Europe and in North America where a large number of Kurds have migrated, like Sweden, Denmark, Germany, the Netherland, Canada, America, and many more.
-Despite many attempts at negotiations, the Iranian Regime doesn't adhere to any bargaining process.
-Iran shows no interest in the democratic resolution of the long-standing, deeply-embedded, and complex issues that concern the country's Kurdish minority.
+Following the imprisonment of Zara Mohammadi, consecutive protests took place in many capitals and major cities in countries in Europe and in North America where a large number of Kurds have migrated, like Sweden, Denmark, Germany, the Netherlands, Canada, America, and many more.
+Despite many negotiation attempts, the Iranian Regime doesn't adhere to any bargaining process.
+Iran shows no interest in the democratic resolution of the long-standing, deeply embedded, and complex issues that concern the country's Kurdish minority.

-History reminds us that for more than sixty years, the Kurds of all four parts of Kurdistan have been subjected to massacres, genocides, assimilation, and all forms of injustices, all in the name of global politics.
+History reminds us that for more than sixty years, the Kurds of all four parts of Kurdistan have been subjected to massacres, genocides, assimilation, and all forms of injustice, all in the name of global politics.
 Until today, the Kurds continue to experience injustices and oppression from the invaders of Kurdistan.
 This multiplies the increase of Kurds fleeing their homeland to live abroad to protect their lives.
-Enable to form and establish a community overseas to develop their national issues, protect their identity, and settle in those countries; civic groups and organizations were established.
+They were able to form and establish a community overseas to develop their national issues, protect their identity, and settle in those countries; civic groups and organizations were established.
 In the European countries where they reside, Kurds maintain and reconstruct their Kurdish identity and use every opportunity available in their new host countries to mobilize their movement.
-According to the increasing Kurdish society in the Diaspora, the need to establish federation, organizations, and different political, social, educational, and cultural centers have increased over the recent years.
-To have an umbrella organization that can represent all Kurdistan in the Diaspora and a foundation for collecting the strengths and capabilities of Kurdish society in the Diaspora is a historical need and a national duty.
+According to the increasing Kurdish society in the Diaspora, the need to establish federations, organizations, and different political, social, educational, and cultural centers has increased over the recent years.
+To have an umbrella organization representing all of Kurdistan in the Diaspora and a foundation for collecting the strengths and capabilities of Kurdish society in the Diaspora is a historical need and a national duty.

 *Developing cooperation among Kurdish organizations and leading the civil society of the Kurdish Diaspora.